RobertTalbert/discretecs/assessments/video-problems.md

 - Write the sum 3 + 6 + 9 + 12 + 15 + 18 using correct sigma notation.
 - Write the sum 1 + 0.1 + 0.01 + 0.001 using correct sigma notation.

+RI.3

+For each sequence below, find both a closed formula and a complete recursive definition for the sequence.
+You do not need to show your work, but your results must be correct.

+3,5,7,9,11,13,...
+3,6,12,24,48,96,...
+10,100,1000,10000,100000,...
+10,20,30,40,50,60,...

+RI.4

+Consider the recurrence relation given by a(0) = 3, a(1) = 8, and for n > 1,
+a(n)  = 5a(n-1) - 6a(n-2) Determine whether the function f(n) = 2^n + 2*3^n is or is not a solution to this recurrence relation.
+If it is not a solution, give an instance of a sequence term where the function differs from the recurrence relation.
+If it is a solution, show all steps that prove this (as in the examples done on video and in class).